Leonardi1469/ProjectileMotionPython/README.md

 # Projectile Motion in Python

-*A computational and pedagogical framework for projectile motion using Python.*
+*From analytical solutions to numerical integration: A computational and pedagogical framework for projectile motion.*

 ---